 - Transamerica supplied Walt Disney with a loan, which allowed him to complete Snow White and the Seven Dwarfs.

-- The Aegon name was created after the merger of two Dutch predecessors: AGO and Ennia, in 1983.
+- The Aegon name was created after the merger of two Dutch predecessors: AGO and Ennia, on November 30, 1983.

 - Alette Jacobs, suffragette and one of the first female doctors, donated her time to do physical exams for a low-cost pension fund for labourers - one of Aegon's predecessors.